amaWalkers Camino

 What to know

 Our walks are designed for small groups - a minimum of 8 and a maximum of 12 – perfect for singles and those who do not want to walk alone.
-We stay in private rooms in small hotels, pensions and rural houses especially chosen by amaWalkers.

-Our experienced Camino pilgrim Group Leaders will share their love, passion and knowledge of the Camino with you, leaving enough space for you to discover the magic of the pilgrimage for yourself.
-Their
+Our experienced Camino pilgrim Group Leaders will share their love, passion and knowledge of the pilgrimage with you, leaving enough space for you to discover the magic for yourself.
+Their goal is for you to have the most wonderful pilgrimage experience possible.

-None of the walks require technical hiking (no ropes, poles, scrambling or climbing) but the terrain is varied - from asphalt to dirt, rocks, shale, grassy paths and a few roller coaster trails up and down hills.
-If your level of fitness is 'Below average' or 'Average' you will need to do some training so that you can hike 15 km - 20km [9.5miles to 12.5 miles] every day.
+None of the walks require technical hiking (no ropes, scrambling or climbing) but the terrain is varied - from asphalt to dirt, rocks, shale, grassy paths and a few roller coaster trails up and down hills.

 CLICK HERE: